cypress-io/cypress-documentation/content/guides/dashboard/github-integration.md

   <DocsImage src="/img/dashboard/github-integration/status-checks-per-spec.png" alt="Status checks per spec"></DocsImage>

-Each status check will report the number of test failures or passes, and the associated **Details** link will direct you to the test run's page within the Cypress Dashboard to help you dig deeper into the problem via error messages, stack traces, screenshots, and video recordings:
+Each status check will report the number of test failures or passes, and the associated **Details** link will direct you to the test run's page within Cypress Cloud to help you dig deeper into the problem via error messages, stack traces, screenshots, and video recordings:
-<DocsImage src="/img/dashboard/dashboard-fail-tab.png" alt="Cypress Dashboard failure tab" ></DocsImage>
+<DocsImage src="/img/dashboard/dashboard-fail-tab.png" alt="Cypress Cloud failure tab" ></DocsImage>

 ### Disable status checks